 - Managed by Windows: Let Windows decide what’s best.

 If you prefer, you can also change these settings using the Local Group Policy Editor.
-This tool is usually for more advanced users but works well if you want quick access.
+This tool is usually for more advanced users.
+But it works well if you want quick access to these settings.

 Step 1: Open Local Group Policy Editor